Inclusive Security helps governments develop and implement high-impact national action plans and related strategies.

 - Sharing of models and good practices from other countries

-- Skills-building sessions and follow-up assistance to use new tools (such as Inclusive Security’s What Matters Most: Measuring Plans for Inclusive Security) to help develop a monitoring and evaluation system that includes performance indicators, data collection methods, and reporting templates
+- Skills-building sessions and follow-up assistance to use new tools (such as Inclusive Security’s “Creating National Action Plans: A Guide to Implementing Resolution 1325”) to help develop a monitoring and evaluation system that includes performance indicators, data collection methods, and reporting templates

 - Development of strategies for building high-level political will for a plan’s passage and effective implementation